 They clearly have a very disproportionate amount of connectivity for the amount of people there.
 As you might have noticed North Dakota does have some danger of flooding in much of the state, but western North Dakota might have a perfect balance of opportunity for network connectivity and the potential to deliver cheap wind energy through a wind farm.

-So why aren’t all data centers in North Dakota?
+So why aren’t all data centers in places like North Dakota (we wouldn’t mind more trips to Oklahoma)?
 Wind farms are not a very consistent supply of energy, so it would also need to be next to another reliable power source, as wind would only supplement the regular power used.

 There’s other complications as well.
 People are important in a couple of ways.
 Qualified staff to run a data center and proximity to end users.
 We’ll take a look at those next.